joshuayoes/portfolio-2020/content/blog/redux-toolkit/index.md

 }
 ```

-And is simplfied to this:
+And is simplified to this:

 ```javascript
 import { configureStore } from '@reduxjs/toolkit'